 pyriemann.transfer.TLRotate

-Rotate the data points from each source domain so to match its class means with those from the target domain.
-The loss function for this matching was first proposed in [1] and the optimization procedure for mininimizing it follows the presentation from [2].
+For inputs in matrix manifold, it rotates the matrices from each source domain so to match its class means with those from the target domain.
+The loss function for this matching is described in [1] and the optimization procedure for minimizing it in [2].

 Note

-The data points from each domain must have been re-centered to the identity before calculating the rotation.
+The inputs from each domain must have been centered to the before calculating the rotation.

 Note

 Using .fit() and then .transform() will give different results than .fit_transform().
-In fact, .fit_transform() should be applied on the training dataset (target and source) and .transform() on the test partition of the target dataset.
+In fact, .fit_transform() should be applied on the training set (target and source domains), and .transform() on the target domain of the test set.

 Parameters: